-60 When asked about the center, Gainesville Republican senator Keith Perry, who sponsored the legislation funding it, confessed, "I don't know really much about that group at all.
+^{60.} When asked about the center, Gainesville Republican senator Keith Perry, who sponsored the legislation funding it, confessed, "I don't know really much about that group at all.
 I don't know who they are."
-Ceballos, "There's a \$3 Million Mystery behind University of Florida's Brand New Academic Unit."
+Ceballos, "There's a \$3 Million Mystery."

-61 "New College Will Ask Florida for \$2M to Combat 'Cancel Culture,'" Tampa Bay Times, July 7, 2023.
-62 Mary Burgan, "Faculty Governance and Special-Interest Centers," Academe, November-December 2009.
+^{61. &}quot;New College Will Ask Florida for \$2M to Combat 'Cancel Culture,'" Tampa Bay Times, July 7, 2023.
+62. Mary Burgan, "Faculty Governance and Special-Interest Cenhigher education legislation, none was willing to speak, even when offered anonymity.